orientez/book-notes/books/designing-data-intensive-applications.md

 If you don't have an index, a search query would have to scan over all documents, which is very expensive.
 No index means less work on the write path (no index to update), but a lot more work on the read path.

 Another option would be to precompute the search results for only a fixed set of the most common queries.
-The uncommon queries can still be served from the inxed.
-This is what we call a _cache_ although it could also be called a materialised view.
+The uncommon queries can still be served from the indexed.
+This is what we call a _cache_ although it could also be called a `materialised view`.

 ##### Read are events too